dandohotaru/labs.katas/README.md

 # About
-navigo routing with handlebars templates handling naive panels
+navigo routing with naive templates handling some dummy panels

 # Notes